dee-pka/dee-pka/README.md

 - 📫 How to reach me **deepkanair8@gmail.com**
 ---

-**<b>📌 Daily Fact:</b>** August 13th is the day in 1954 that Radio Pakistan broadcasts the "Qaumī Tarāna", the national anthem of Pakistan for the first time.
+**<b>📌 Daily Fact:</b>** August 14th is the day in 1816 that the United Kingdom formally annexed the Tristan da Cunha archipelago, ruling them from the Cape Colony in South Africa.

 ---